schlotg/angular-rollup-boilerplate/README.md

 - filesToCopy: This section specifies assets to copy into the dist directory.
 They can be single files or directories
 - vendorModules: This section specifies vendor modules.
 These are imported into the vendor bundle and exported so that the app bundle can use them
 - vendorBase: This section specifies files that need to be imported into the vendor bundle to make other vendor libraries work but don't need to be exported
-- vendorImports: This section specifies files that are bundled in but aren't libraies such as css files.
+- vendorImports: This section specifies files that are bundled in but aren't libraries such as css files.

 Adding ngBootstrap is a great example of adding 3rd party libraries to the project.
 It contains code, requires delcaring it as module, contains css, and contains font assets.
 Using it is an example, should allow you to integrate any other 3rd party library you might need.
 The only tricky part is figuring out the paths to some of the assets which is just a simple matter of opening up the NPM module's folder and looking at where the assets are installed.